wallarm/product-documentation/docs/latest/about-wallarm/detecting-vulnerabilities.md

 * **Passive detection**: the vulnerability was found due to the security incident that occurred.
 * **Active threat verification**: lets you turn attackers into penetration testers and discover possible security issues from their activity as they probe your apps/APIs for vulnerabilities.
 This module finds possible vulnerabilities by probing application endpoints using real attack data from the traffic.
 By default this method is disabled.
 * **Vulnerability Scanner**: company's exposed assets are scanned for typical vulnerabilities.
+* **API Discovery insights**: the vulnerability was found by [API Discovery](../api-discovery/overview.md) module due to PII transfer in query parameters of GET requests.

 ### Passive detection